logan-bobo/flask_app_container/README.md

 # Getting Started
 ![Build Status](https://github.com/logan-bobo/flask_app_container/actions/workflows/docker-image.yml/badge.svg)

 This is a sample container running a Flask application!
-This will mainly be used when testing deployments and platfroms like K8s, K3s, ECS, EKS, AKS or GKE.
+This will mainly be used when testing deployments and platforms like K8s, K3s, ECS, EKS, AKS or GKE.

 ## Prerequisites